 Step One: Exposure

 Exposure is the inevitable starting point of growth.
 Exposure to new ideas, principles, and perspectives is at the very heart of personal development.
 If we do not garner thoughts from outside of ourselves, then we begin to rely only on what we learn through our own life experiences.
 That may be the best method if we lived 1,000 years.
-We could spend the first 100 years going through the variety of experiences, and then we could draw lessons from that.
-The next 900 years would be a breeze?full of success!
+We could spend the first 100 years going through a variety of experiences, and then we could draw lessons from that.
+The next 900 years would be a breeze, full of success!

-But we don?t live 1,000 years.
+But we don’t live 1,000 years.
 In a few short years, we are to learn the wisdom required to navigate life, people, and ourselves.
 So to be effective, we must rely on the lessons others have learned from their mistakes and successes and the principles we can squeeze out of them.

 If we are to grow as people, we must be exposed to thoughts and ideas outside our own consciousness.
-Twitter_logo_blue?We must read, talk to mentors, go to conferences, listen to recorded lectures, and seek wisdom from God.
+We must read, talk to mentors, go to conferences, listen to recorded lectures, and seek wisdom from God.

 Step Two: Marinating